2024 EARLY BIRD REGISTRATION OPENS NOVEMBER 1, 12PM EST The Tim Hortons Ottawa Dragon Boat Fest ...Read more...

 Transportation: Bus services are available via OC Transpo (www.octranspo.com) to 2960 Riverside Drive.
 Free bike parking is available on site.
 If you are driving, limited parking is available at the Hog’s Back parking lot (refer to the site map on www.dragonboat.net).
 You must have a parking pass to access this lot; these will be distributed at the Orientation Meeting.
 If that lot is full, you may park at the Canada Post parking lot close to the event.
 Be sure to leave yourself enough time to navigate your arrival.

 Volunteer Kitchen: We are happy to provide complimentary meals and refreshments to all our volunteers for each shift worked.
 You may not have the opportunity to take a break for a meal during your shift, so plan to eat before or after.
+Note that although the festival tries to provide meal options that are suitable for a range of dietary restrictions not all are met.
+If you have specific dietary restrictions or food allergies, we recommend bringing a meal or eating before/after your shift.

 Environmental Awareness: We have several volunteers who form our designated Green Team.
 However, we are all responsible for keeping our festival grounds clean and support our Festival and Green Team’s initiatives!
 Composting and recycling are available onsite so please dispose of your garbage in the appropriate receptacle.
 If possible, ride your bike or utilize public transportation to commute to the festival.